HikariFujimoto/STEP2021/Week 6/README.md

 ```

 ## Analysis
-For execution time, first fit is faster than best fit for challenges 1~3.
+For execution time, first fit is faster than best fit for challenges 1 to 3.
-But, overall memory utilization is better for best fit, especially for challenges 3~5.
+But, overall memory utilization is better for best fit, especially for challenges 3 to 5.
 The best fit's execution time is better than best fit for challenges 4 and 5, therefore conclude best fit is more suited for memory alloacation.

 ## Further Improvement